-Some practitioners see a once-thriving practice that’s now squeezed by insurance mandates, while others thrive and expand — seemingly creating an economy all their own.
+Anytime we experience a collective downturn, some practitioners see a once-thriving practice that’s now squeezed by tight-fisted patients and insurance companies, while others thrive and expand — seemingly creating an economy of their own.

 And then there are those who seem oblivious to the economic conditions around them and continue to produce, grow, thrive and prosper – no matter how bad “the economy” is.